Platoniq/wilder-journal/_articles/en/precious.md

 ‘Would you like to start your own business in the future?’ one of the teachers asked me when we had a coffee break.
 She looked at the scars on my arms and I knew she wanted to know my story as well.
 ‘Maybe,’ I said and I laughed.
 I didn’t tell her that I am not coherent.

 After eight days the classes ended.
 I went to all.
 Now my weeks are a bit empty again.
 Like today, the only thing I had to do was to be one hour with this white man again.
 But it’s no problem.
-Afterwards I took a bus with the money Ismael gave me and I bought a milkshake with the money that was left and then I sat on a bench in the harbour and watched the boats.
+Afterwards I took a bus with the money Ismael gave me and I bought a milkshake with the money that was left and then I sat on a bench in the harbour and watched the boats